Skip to content

 Answer: Vasco da Gama, who landed at Calicut (now Kozhikode) on May 20, 1498.
 He sailed from Portugal, around the Cape of Good Hope, across the Indian Ocean.

-Why it stumps people: Columbus gets guessed constantly.
-He was trying to reach India but landed in the Caribbean in 1492.
-Da Gama actually completed the route six years later.
-The two expeditions blur together because both were searching for a sea route to the same place.
+Wrong sailor, wrong ocean: the answer that pops out is Columbus.
+He was aiming for India and hit the Caribbean in 1492.
+Da Gama finished the actual route six years later.
+The two voyages smear together because both chased a sea route to the same destination.

 18. What was the Magna Carta?
 (Medium)